 For those new to the scene, the watch enthusiast community is welcoming (Editor’s Note: Is it, though?), but might sometimes feel like a foreign country complete with an associated linguistic barrier.
 The language of watches is vast and colorful, incorporating historical knowledge, technical terms, nicknames of Seiko and Rolex models, hashtags and memes…even reference numbers of specific Rolex and Patek Philippe watches enunciated with relish by nerdy collectors.

-Watch enthusiasts have also developed their own slang.
+There are also plenty of examples that linguistically qualify as slang.
 Some of it is shared with other niche and collector communities that speak of “flipping” (reselling), “modding” (aftermarket modification or customization), “iced-out” models (covered in diamonds), etc. However, watchnerds also have a lingo that’s all their own.

 Watch Slang For Dummies